ibm-cloud-docs/satellite/link-endpoints.md

 1. When you create an endpoint for your destination resource, you open up a node port for the {{site.data.keyword.satelliteshort}} Link connector on your {{site.data.keyword.satelliteshort}} control plane worker nodes.
 Requests from sources in your {{site.data.keyword.satelliteshort}} location are made to the {{site.data.keyword.satelliteshort}} Link connector host name and the node port, such as `nae4dce0eb35957baff66-edfc0a8ba65085c5081eced6816c5b9c-c000.us-east.satellite.appdomain.cloud:30819`.
 This Link host name and node port are mapped to the destination resource's domain and port.

-2. The {{site.data.keyword.satelliteshort}} Link connector forwards the request to the {{site.data.keyword.satelliteshort}} Link tunnel server on the {{site.data.keyword.satelliteshort}} control plane master over a secured VPN connection.
+2. The {{site.data.keyword.satelliteshort}} Link connector forwards the request to the {{site.data.keyword.satelliteshort}} Link tunnel server on the {{site.data.keyword.satelliteshort}} control plane master over a secured TLS connection.

 3. The {{site.data.keyword.satelliteshort}} Link tunnel server resolves the request to the destination's IP address and port, and forwards the request to the destination resource.